 Have fun playing these warm-up (pulse, rhythm and pitch) games.
 As you progress through the Unit of Work, the activities progress according to the unit and year group.
+These games will always be played in the Blues style.

 There are six progressive challenges, one for each step within the Unit of Work.